CodingItWrong/outsidein.dev/docs/react/4-edge-cases.md

 Right now in `RestaurantList.spec.js` we are mounting our component in a `beforeEach` block.
 This has worked so far, but now we need to set up the props slightly differently for different tests.
 We want a test where a loading flag is set.

 To do this, let's refactor our tests for more flexibility.

+First, start the unit tests with `yarn test` and keep them running for the duration of this chapter.

-First, let's extract all the contents of the `beforeEach` into a new function, called `renderWithProps`:
+Next, let's extract all the contents of the `beforeEach` into a new function, called `renderWithProps`:

 ```diff
    let context;